-Conversion rates and revenue that you earn in your apps greatly depends on the marketing strategies that you’re using.
-A lot of companies will setup app install campaigns or directly send their users to the app on Google Play or the App Store.
+Conversion rates and revenue that you earn in your apps greatly depend on the marketing strategies that you’re using.
+A lot of companies will set up app install campaigns or directly send their users to the app on Google Play or the App Store.
 This article will cover an introduction to landing pages and some of the positives/negatives of using them.

 What is an app landing page?